Every Cuisine boasts a hot condiment. And Harissa, our Moroccan rock star condiment, is prominently displayed.

 Harissa, a fiery pepper relish that originated in North Africa, invariably elicits the same placid comment from my brother Toby: “Mmm….Confiture!”
-For most of us, however, this condiment is no kin to jam: Use it.
-I don’t want a heartburn on my conscience!
+For most of us, however, this condiment is no kin to jam: Use it sparingly, I don’t want a heartburn on my conscience!
 On the side, please: Some don’t like it hot!
 There’ll be more for those of us who do like it hot!

 The second it lands on food, it is all over.
 So why use it at all?
 Fresh garlic is ubiquitous and costs pennies.
 Just take a garlic clove, cover it with the wide side of a knife, and smash it in one stroke of your hand (I find the base of the thumb the most effective): The garlic won’t feel the pain, and then the clove will slip right out of its skin.
 Okay, I agree, it will take you a few seconds than if you just sprinkle its vile granulated counterpart, but you will be rewarded with a far superior end product!

 Although connoisseurs (including this one) will insist that authentic Harissa is made with water-reconstituted dried red hot peppers, I find that they are not always readily available.
 So, I devised this fabulous recipe with dried hot pepper flakes, with wonderful results.